-We have more information about treatment for advanced rectal. cancer that has spread to other parts of the body (pages 112 to 113).
+We have more information about treatment for advanced rectal cancer that has spread to other parts of the body.

 If the cancer has grown into other organs nearby, you may need to have some of the organs in your pelvis removed.
 This operation is called a pelvic exenteration.
 Your doctor will explain more about this operation and whether it is suitable for you.